FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Neural Architectures

 \subsection{Model for Sequence Tagging}

-Our sequence tagger follows a state-of-the-art architecture \cite{ner/Lample16} with bidirectional long-short term memory (BiLSTM) network \cite{lstm/Hochreiter97} and conditional random field (CRF) output layer \cite{lafferty01-crf}.
-For training, the forward algorithm is used to sum the scores for all possible sequences.
-During decoding, the Viterbi algorithm is applied to obtain the sequence with the maximum score.
+Our sequence tagger follows a well-known architecture \cite{ner/Lample16} with a bidirectional long short-term memory (BiLSTM) network and conditional random field (CRF) output layer \cite{lafferty01-crf}.
+Note that we perform sequence tagging on sentence level without cross-sentence context as done, i.a., by \newcite{schweter2020flert}.